joseph-mcallister/smart-shell/README.md

 ## Getting an API key
 smart-shell is currently in a private beta as the language model is fine-tuned on a growing dataset and the client is improved.
 To request access, please create a GitHub issue.

 Beta access is provisioned through RapidAPI.
-If you already have been granted access to the private plan API, search smart-shell on [RapidAPI](https://rapidapi.com/hub) and join the private plan.
+If you already have been granted access to the private plan API, search "smart shell" on [RapidAPI](https://rapidapi.com/hub) and join the private plan.
 Copy your `x-rapidapi-key` (this can be seen under the sample in endpoints) and provide it once the executable is installed.

 ## Setup
 After an API key has been provisioned and the download is ready, run: